wrapperband/OpenTrafficSurvey/CalibratingTrafficAgainstPollutionP1.Noise/TrafficDataAnalysisMethodology.md

 The next few charts are quite complex as they show In and out traffic data against noise and average levels.
 However they detailed aspects of noise production.

 The first shows Noise (over 75 dBA) against vehicle speed, the next two show Separation of vehicles against noise, both ways then each way.
 The separation is relatively correct, showing the variation.
 The next chart whilst more complicated, shows the more accurate readings available for separated IN and Out traffic.
-The separtion scale is logerithmic to show the current wide dynamic range of flow, free to congested.
+The separation scale on the chart is logerithmic to show the current wide dynamic range of flow, free to congested.

 **Traffic noise levels dBA against separation of both ways traffic**